1. Controller responsible for data processing and its data protection officer

 Use of YouTube

-Our website uses YouTube plugins in order to be able to embed and display video content.
+Our website uses YouTube embedded links in order to be able to embed and display video content.
 YouTube is operated by Google.
-The provider of the video portal is YouTube LLC, 901 Cherry Ave., San Bruno, CA 94066, USA.
+The provider of the video portal is YouTube LLC, 901 Cherry Avenue, San Bruno, CA 94066, USA.
+If you are located within the European Economic Area or Switzerland, Google Ireland Limited – Gordon House, Barrow Street, Dublin 4, Ireland – is the company related with Google, which is responsible for processing your data and for compliance with the relevant data protection regulation.

-When you access a page with an integrated YouTube plugin, a connection is established to YouTubeʼs servers.
+When you access a page with an integrated YouTube iFrame, a connection is established to YouTubeʼs servers.
 YouTube then knows which of our websites you have called up.

 YouTube can directly link your surfing behaviour to your personal profile if you are logged in to your YouTube account.
 You can prevent this occurring by first logging out of your account.